Here are your Heritage Ringers for the Fall 2023 Season:

 Julie and Biff, her husband of 36 years, are members of Mt.
 Zion Baptist Church, where she sings in the choir and rings bells.
 She works full time as a physical therapist, and enjoys traveling, reading and spending time with her children and two grandsons.

 Heather Batchelor has rung with the Heritage Ringers since 2006, and has been ringing handbells for more than 20 years with choirs in Tennessee and Alabama.
-Heather currently attends Asbury United Methodist Church in Madison, where she directs the Asbury Ringers handbell choir and has served as children's choir director.
+Heather currently attends Asbury United Methodist Church in Madison, where she directs the Asbury Ringers handbell choir and has served as children’s choir director.
 Heather is also involved in musical theater as a performer and choreographer.
 She has trained in numerous dance disciplines in both the U.S. and in France and was on the dance faculties of the Dance Arts Center in Cookeville, TN and the Dance Company in Madison.
-Heather is presently the resident choreographer for Footlights Community Theater in Athens.
 She is also a trained vocalist and honed her early skills by traveling around the Southeastern U.S. with her folk-singing parents and sister.
-Professionally, Heather is a Realtor with EXIT Leon Crawford Realty and holds a Bachelor's Degree in Marketing from Tennessee Technological University.
-In her "spare" time, she enjoys playing volleyball, cooking, traveling, photography, and spending time with her husband, Mike, and sons, Brett and Blake.
+Professionally, Heather is on staff at Asbury Church and is also a licensed Realtor.
+She holds a degree in Marketing from Tennessee Technological University.
+In her “spare” time, she enjoys cooking, traveling, photography, reading, participating in 5Ks and spending time with her husband, Mike, and sons, Brett and Blake.

 Sara Beth Dortch began ringing with Heritage Ringers in January of 1995.
 After a brief sabbatical, from 2012-2015 to finish her bachelor’s degree in music education, she is excited to be ringing again.
 She privately teaches flute, violin, piano and guitar, as well as being certified to teach Pre-K – 12th Grade music in the classroom.
 She plays flute and violin in the dance band, Tzignal Orkestar, and plays flute with the Twickenham Winds.